galaxyproject/admin-training/sessions/03-production-basics/ex2-postgres.md

 $ sudo -Hu postgres createdb -O galaxy galaxy
 ```

+Change this 'ident' to 'md5' :
+/var/lib/pgsql/data/pg_hba.conf
+host    all             all             127.0.0.1/32            md5
+host    all             all             ::1/128                 md5
+su - postgres
+pg_ctl reload

 We have created a new database with the name `galaxy`.

 ## Section 3 - Configure Galaxy